 Here are a few things for you to chew over if you are considering whitewashing:

 Whitewashing is very simple to make and to apply.
 Whitewash requires:

 - Hydrated Lime

-You’ll want to be sure that you don’t use the type of lime that you use in your garden.
+You’ll have to be sure that you don’t use the type of lime that you use in your garden.
 It is actually the type of lime that is used for masonry.
-But hydrated lime is still very easy to find.
+However, hydrated lime is still very easy to find.
 You should find it at your local hardware store (or at Amazon through the link above).

 And then you’ll apply it just like you would any other paint.
 It is that easy.
 Need other supplies to help you with this project?
 It can all be purchased at the links below:

 If you could apply something inside your chicken coop that would fight bacteria, why wouldn’t you?
 And after reading here about how chickens (especially) have such sensitive respiratory systems, anything extra you can do to keep them healthy is an added bonus.

 Furthermore, whitewashing the inside of the coop won’t harm chickens’ respiratory systems either because there are no fumes.
 Just one more reason to love the idea!

 3. It Keeps Insects Away

 Every time I would enter our chicken coop there would be flies everywhere.
 This was one of the main things that turned my attention to whitewashing.